hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

    1. [Tutorial: Mining Large Time-evolving Data Using Matrix and Tensor Tools ](http://www.cs.cmu.edu/~christos/TALKS/SIGMOD-07-tutorial/).

 1. Loss function in deep neural network looks like random Gaussian polynomial.
-   1. The main result is all local minimals have similar values.
+   1. The main result is that all local minimals have similar values.
    1. Exponential number of saddle points which is difficult to escape.

 1. To avoid saddle points
-   1. Use second order information: Hessian matrix
+   1. Use second order information: Hessian matrix.
-   1. Noisy stochastic gradient
+   1. Use noisy stochastic gradient.
-   1. Compute a convex envelop
+   1. Compute a convex envelop.
-   1. Smoothing the non-convex function
+   1. Smooth out the non-convex function.